BanForFun/react-select-table/README.md

 * Modular state saving and restoring (ex. the items can be saved but not the sort order)
 * Does not need margin for columns to be resized beyond the visible bounds
 * Does not need margin for drag selecting beyond the visible bounds
-* Customizable appearance using css variables (sass not required)
+* Easily customizable appearance using css variables (sass not required)
-* Columns can be hidden by media queries

 ## Keyboard and mouse shortcuts